michelehobson/SBA318/readme.md

 I added buttons to navigate through the images, but I'm having great difficulty in determing what ejs wants.
 My onclick event either only fires when the view is rendered or it returns an error depending on the method (not method()) I've used.

 I added a button for uploaded, but didn't code the form

+I would have liked to:
+1. Combined all of my data into one file and extracted what was needed